Meet Our Veterinarians

 Dr. Sarah Chinault

 Dr. Sarah Chinault was born and raised in Polk County, Florida.
-Sarah worked as a veterinary technician at the Lake Wales Veterinary Hospital before vet school and is excited to rejoin our staff as an associate veterinarian!
-Sarah enjoys working with pet owners and is looking forward to assisting longtime and new clients of our hospital to keep pets healthy and happy.
-Dr. Chinault has a Bachelor’s degree in environmental science and a Master’s degree in soil and water science from the University of Florida.
-After completing graduate school, Sarah worked as an environmental scientist for several years before deciding to pursue her childhood dream of becoming a veterinarian.
+Dr. Chinault has a Bachelor's degree in environmental science and a Master's degree in soil and water science from the University of Florida.
+After completing graduate school, Dr. Chinault worked as an environmental scientist for several years before deciding to pursue her childhood dream of becoming a veterinarian.
 She is a proud graduate of Ross University School of Veterinary Medicine and completed her clinical year at Auburn University College of Veterinary Medicine.
-Dr. Chinault’s clinical interests include endocrine disease, cardiology, and orthopedics.
-Four-legged members of Dr. Chinault’s family include 3 Chihuahuas, 1 mini-Dachshund, and 3 mixed breed dogs.
-Outside of the clinic, Sarah enjoys the beach, reading, and spending time with her dogs.
+Dr. Chinault's interests include the human-animal bond, ultrasound, internal medicine, and soft tissue surgery.
+Dr. Chinault is Human Animal Bond Certified and is working on becoming Fear-Free Certified.
+Dr. Chinault's favorite part of veterinary medicine is the bond between owners and their pets and her goal is to help clients and their pets have the best life possible.
+Dr. Chinault loves Chihuahuas because of their giant ears and sassy attitudes.
+Dr. Chinault has 8 dogs (4 Chihuahuas, 4 mixed breeds).
+Dr. Chinault's hobbies are taking care of her dog pack and makeup.

 Dr. Abbe DeGroat